iTwin/itwinjs-core/docs/learning/geometry/ClipPlaneAndLargerClipStructures.md

 | Clipper |   `announceClippedArcIntervals(arc: Arc3d, announce?: AnnounceNumberNumberCurvePrimitive): boolean;` | compare an arc to the clipper.
 Announce intervals that are in. |
 | PolygonClipper |   `appendPolygonClip(xyz: GrowableXYZArray,  insideFragments: GrowableXYZArray[], outsideFragments: GrowableXYZArray[],  arrayCache: GrowableXYZArrayCache): void;` | Clip a single polygon, emitting inside and outside pieces into indicated arrays. |

+# `BooleanClipNode`

+Clipping with a `ClipVector` is tree structure with 3 operational steps -- intersection of planes in a convex region, union of the convex regions, and then intersection of the union results.
+This rigid structure has evolved for needs of  display processes.

+More general trees can constructed (strictly within typescript, apart from the limited display system clipping) by arbitrary trees of the abstract class `BooleanClipNode`.

+A `BooleanClipNode` contains an array of objects that implement the `Clipper` interface, and implements the `Clipper` interface itself.
+Hence arbitrary trees of booleans can be described.

+There are 3 concrete classes:
+ * BooleanClipNodeUnion -- union (boolean OR) operation among its members, with optional inversion of the result (boolean NOR)
+ * BooleanClipNodeIntersection -- intersection (boolean AND) operation among its members, with optional inversin of the result (boolean NAND)
+ * BooleanClipNodeParity -- parity (boolean XOR) among its members, with optional inversion of the result.